cjerdonek/free-sampler/README.md

 publicly and is relatively easy to implement, observers can check the result against other implementations of the algorithm or even their own.

-The reference implementation of the algorithm (written in Python) and a description by Rivest can be found [here][rivest-impl] on his web site.
+The reference implementation of the algorithm (written in Python), along with a description by Rivest can be found [here][rivest-impl] on Rivest's web site.
 Another browser implementation developed by [Philip B. Stark][stark] can be found [here][stark-app].

 ### Algorithm Description